manarai/scJDO/math_overview.md

 = -\nabla\!\cdot(\rho_t f) + \beta\,\Delta \rho_t.
 $$

-scIDiff learns $f(x,t)$ so that this stochastic flow explains the observed distribution of single cells across pseudotime.
+scQDiff learns $f(x,t)$ so that this stochastic flow explains the observed distribution of single cells across pseudotime.

 ---

 ## 3. Local regulatory operators (Jacobians)

-The central object in scIDiff is the **Jacobian of the drift**
+The central object in scQDiff is the **Jacobian of the drift**

 $$
 J(x,t) = \frac{\partial f(x,t)}{\partial x}.